Bengali Luchi Recipe

 Oh!
 How can I forget the post-biyebari (Bengali post-wedding) must-have breakfast of Luchi & Rosogolla’r Ros (sugar syrup)?
 I know some of this might sound silly, but trust me when I say that Bengalis would have a luchi with probably anything!
 Luchi Ghugni is another great combo, often a staple for breakfasts.

 It is an indulgence by most standards.
 After all, why won’t it be?
 It is deep-fried, that too in ghee (sometimes!), made with refined flour or maida, as well call it.
-And on top of everything, the diet goes straight out of the window when these phulko Bengali luchis (phulko means puffed up) comes to the plate.
+And on top of everything, the diet goes straight out of the window when these phulko Bengali luchis (phulko means puffed up) come to the plate.

-Bengali Luchi bread Ingredients
+Bengali luchi bread ingredients

 • All-purpose Flour or Maida – you can use 50% Maida and 50% whole wheat flour or Atta for a healthier version